fioncat/vim-minigo/README.md

+**This is deprecated.
+Now you can disable lsp in vim-go.
+Please refer to [vim-go](https://github.com/fatih/vim-go) for more details.**

 # vim-minigo

 This is a minimal version of [vim-go](https://github.com/fatih/vim-go).
 I removed all LSP code, because [coc.nvim](https://github.com/neoclide/coc.nvim) has already provided full LSP support for Go.
 If vim-go and coc.nvim are used together, two gopls processes will be started, resulting in a waste of resources.